mathworks/Climate-IAM-Explorer/README.md

 ## Exploring the databases

-Although the Connection class allows you to perform various REST calls, the best way to explore a database is to use the enviornment class:
+Although the Connection class allows you to perform various REST calls, the best way to explore a database is to use the environment class:

     e = iiasa.IIASAEnvironment(c)